-Comment Standard addressed?
-1.2.2 Staffing The review process determined that the programme meets this standard by providing: Yes programme staff qualifications and experience evidence that from September 2022 at least 50% of all School Placement Tutors are registered as teachers with the Teaching Council, with 82% of their existing placement tutors registered with the Teaching Council.
+r rogramme Resor Comment Standard addressed?
+1.2.2 Staffing The review process determined that the programme meets this standard by providing: • programme staff qualifications and experience • evidence that from September 2022 at least 50% of all School Placement Tutors are registered as teachers with the Teaching Council, with 72% of their existing placement tutors registered with the Teaching Council.
 The application demonstrated the staff distribution mechanisms they have in place to show that prior to qualification, while on school placement, a student teacher will be summatively assessed at least once by a registered teacher.
-It also demonstrated how the student: staff ratio of 15:1 is achieved, with the programme demonstrating a current ratio average of 14.55:1.
+Yes It also demonstrated how the student: staff ratio of 15:1 is achieved, with the programme demonstrating a current ratio average of 11.61:1.
 Marino Institute of Education evidenced the staff development policies that are in place to ensure that staff continue to enhance their knowledge and expertise including those relating to learning and development and continuing education.
 1.2.3 Facilities The application established that there are appropriate facilities available to support research and teaching and learning, providing the following: a library with reading rooms, individual and group study spaces and a helpdesk, digital technology resources, microteaching facilities and other specialist facilities, along with outdoor and play spaces.
+Yes

-Yes 1.2.4 Student Support and Guidance Systems The submission demonstrated the provisions that are in place for the personal and social development and pastoral care of student teachers.
-'Students are supported personally and socially by professional, academic and administration staff.
+1.2.4 Student Support and Guidance Systems The submission demonstrated the provisions that are in place for the personal and social development and pastoral care of student teachers.
+'A personal tutor from the academic staff is assigned to be an advocate for all students.
+Tutors with proficiency in Irish are assigned to STs on the B.Oid.'
+Students are supported personally and socially by professional, academic and administration staff.
 Meitheal is a cross-institutional committee which coordinates all student supports to maximise impact and minimise overlap.
 'A reciprocal arrangement exists where MIE students may join clubs and societies in TCD and TCD students may join clubs and societies in MIE.'
-'A student who has successfully completed three years of their B.Ed. degree may apply to exit the programme with a level 7 degree.
-'Alternatively, a B.Ed. student may apply to transfer to another undergraduate programme within the Institute, such as the Bachelor in Science (Education Studies), the Bachelor in Science (Early Childhood Education) and the Bachelor in Education (Irish languagemedium).'
+'On completion of three years of their B. Oid. degree STs may apply to exit the programme with a level 7 degree.
+'A B.Oid. student may apply to transfer to another undergraduate programme within the Institute in first year or later in the programme.'
 Yes 1.2.5 Communication and Decision-making Structures The submission demonstrated the structures that are in place to facilitate the participation of staff and students in relevant deliberation and decision-making processes.
-'Staff and students are represented on all programme boards, Academic Council and on Governing Body.
-Yes
+'The B.Oid. is overseen by 'An Grúpa Monatóireachta' (The Monitoring Group) comprised of external experts, representatives of external stakeholders, Marino Institute of Education staff members and members of the Gaeltacht Unit in the Department of Education.
+Staff and students are represented on all programme boards, Academic Council and on Governing Body.
 They can influence courses through expressing their views at programme board meetings.'
-1.2.6 Financial Resources The review process determined that the programme is adequately resourced to ensure that programme aims are met.
+Yes 1.2.6 Financial Resources The review process determined that the programme is adequately resourced to ensure that programme aims are met.
 Yes